UKCloud/documentation/articles/vmware/vmw-sco.md

 - **vCloud Director graphical UI.** Provides a graphical interface to access the vCloud Director environment (depending on assigned permissions).

 - **UKCloud Portal.** Enables the creation of compute services and subsequently VDCs and edge gateways.
 The Portal also includes an overview of actual and estimated spend, along with service configuration information.
-Access to service reporting and incident and request management is also possible through the Portal.
+Access to incident and request management is also possible through the Portal.

 You cannot access the underlying infrastructure.
 This includes (but isn't limited to) the hardware and the vSphere environment.